Nicole-Scalera/MaS/README.md

 <div style="font-size:16px;">
 <h2 id="for-programmers">For Programmers</h2>

 Greetings to my fellow programmers!
-If you've never used GitHub before, you're definitely going to want to check out the [Getting Started guide](https://github.com/Nicole-Scalera/MaS/blob/main/02%20Docs/01%20Information/getting-started.md) in this repository.
+If you've never used GitHub before, you're definitely going to want to check out the [Guide to Getting Started](https://github.com/Nicole-Scalera/MaS/blob/main/02%20Docs/01%20Information/getting-started.md) in this repository.

 The relevant sections you'll want to check out are written there as well, with a guide.